One moment.

 Institutional knowledge becomes auditable.
 When a hiring manager leaves, their judgment doesn't leave with them.

-One model, one copy of your data, one trail of evidence behind every call it makes.
+One model, reading through the data where it already lives, one trail of evidence behind every call it makes.
 The only thing that changes is the decision: who to hire, what to fix, which deal to save.

 From the first applicant to the first promotion.
 The brain reads every signal in the pipeline, scores it against real production data, and proposes who to call next, with what acting is worth and what waiting costs on every recommendation.
 Your team approves, edits, or declines it.

-Solution: The brain reads every applicant against 28 behavioral dimensions calibrated on your own production data.
+Solution: The brain reads every applicant against 28+ behavioral dimensions calibrated on your own production data.
 A 0-100 Fit Score writes back into your ATS as a native field, so your recruiters never leave the screen they already work in.
-We connect to Workday, SuccessFactors, Greenhouse, iCIMS, Avature, and Taleo through your existing auth, scoped to least privilege.
+A 12-minute async interview surfaces the same signals, scored on the same structured rubric for every candidate.
+Candidates are told it is AI-assisted, and every score carries a Decision Trace.
+Outcomes are monitored continuously for adverse impact, with the four-fifths ratio as one screen among validity evidence.
+No candidate is advanced or rejected on the AI score alone.
+The brain identifies passive candidates from public professional profiles using patterns learned from your own validated top performers, with notice and consent flows configured to your counsel's requirements.
+We connect to Workday, SAP SuccessFactors, Greenhouse, iCIMS, Avature, and Taleo through your existing auth, scoped to least privilege.

 Proof: 80 percent of top performers at a Fortune 500 carrier were filtered out by a single "relevant industry experience" requirement.
 The Fit Score caught them.